cloudflare/workers-docs/content/reference/runtime/apis/fetch-event.md

 }
 ```

-The above worker script demonstrates a direct passthrough; however, the event handler lets you leverage all available APIs to manipulate intercepted requests.
+This worker script demonstrates a direct passthrough; however, the event handler lets you leverage all available APIs to manipulate intercepted requests.
 For example, you can retrieve data from [Cache](TODO: Link Cache API), compute a custom response right from the edge, [route](TODO: link to router template) the request to the appropriate service, filter traffic, and [more](TODO: link tutorials and/or template gallery).

 ## FetchEvent Object